Closely spaced co-rotating helical vortices: Long-wave instability: Methodology

-The parameter $\beta$ characterizes the axial periodicity of the solution.
+{ Depending on the value of $\beta$, the double-helix structure may describe {\it (i)} a leapfrog-type pattern, where vortices trade places every $1/\beta$ turns; {\it (ii)} a relatively sparse braid ; or {\it (iii)} a dense `telephone cord'-type pattern.
+We are typically in situation {\it (i)} when $\beta < 1$, and in situation {\it (iii)} when $\beta > 10$.} The parameter $\beta$ also characterizes the axial periodicity of the solution.
 It becomes axially periodic only if $\beta$ is a rational number $p/q$.
 In that case, it means that the double helix makes $q$ turns on itself as the large helix does $p$ turns.
 The axial period is thus $pH=qh$.
 In the following, we only consider rational values of $\beta$.

 As soon as the vortex core size $a$ is fixed, the far-field is then defined by 5 non-dimensional parameters which are

 The solution is obtained by solving the system \eqref{sec2:eq2} with the prescribed symmetry.
 The frame velocities $(\Omega_R,U^{\infty}_z)$ are unknown quantities.
 However, these quantities are proportional to the vortex circulation $\Gamma$ as it is the unique quantity of the vortex system involving time.
 For this reason, we can fix $\Gamma$ to 1.